Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.23 Javascript ES6 Map, Filter, Reduce/README.md

 This will output the index of the first number greater than 10, which is 1 since arrays are zero-indexed.

 These functions are useful for quickly locating items or their positions in arrays without processing the entire array.

+## Understanding and Using These Methods

+It is not necessary to memorize all these functions.
+Instead, focus on understanding their purpose and how they work.

+When you need to perform an operation on arrays, recall the goals of these methods: `map` for transforming arrays, `filter` for selecting items, `reduce` for accumulating values, and `find`/`findIndex` for locating items.

+Consult the MDN Developer Docs for detailed information and examples on each method.
+These functions have been supported across browsers since before ES6, ensuring compatibility.